-Note: To sign up for direct deposit for your refund, go to the Student Center in WaveNet, https://wavenet.pepperdine.edu and click on the "eRefund enrollment and maintenance" link in the Finance section.
+- Note: To sign up for direct deposit for your refund, go to the Student Center in WaveNet, https://wavenet.pepperdine.edu, and click on the "eRefund Account" link in the Finance section.

-- Hard-copy refund check mailed to the student's local address if a student is not signed-up for the eRefund option.
+- Hard-copy refund check mailed to the student's permanent address if a student is not signed-up for the eRefund option.

-Students are encouraged to sign up for direct deposit to minimize the refund delivery timeline.
+Students are strongly encouraged to sign up for an eRefund account (direct deposit) to minimize the refund delivery timeline.

 - Refunds for a term will not be processed until the term begins.
 Therefore, no refunds will be issued prior to the start of the term.
 A refund also cannot be processed until there is an ending credit balance on the student account.

-- Refunds for financial aid credit balances are sent automatically to the student (after the add/drop period) unless written notification is submitted to the Student Accounts Office requesting the credit balance to remain on the student's account.
+- Refunds for financial aid credit balances are sent automatically to the student (at the start of the term after financial aid has been disbursed) unless written notification is submitted to the Student Accounts Office requesting the credit balance to remain on the student's account.

-To receive a check for any other credit balance remaining after all charges and credits
+To receive a refund for any other credit balance remaining after all charges and credits

 are processed, the student must make a written request for the credit to the Student